 - Milan’s metro only takes small bills (nothing larger than €10), so try to keep some change on hand if you plan to take the metro.
 Foreign credit cards are also difficult to use to get metro tickets

-- Book everything you want to do online and in advance
+- Book everything you want to do online and in advance (especially seeing The Last Supper or visiting the Duomo terraces)

 - It is not customary to tip in Italy other than maybe rounding up the bills at restaurants, as there is already a coperta or table cover added to your meal cost